 What do you keep at school to help you through those days when things aren’t going according to plan and you need a little extra help?

 I'm Ruth.
 I'm a teacher based in Manchester, UK.

-I've been teaching for seven years and am currently based in Year Four, but I have also taught in Year One and Reception.
+I've been teaching for eight years and am currently based in Year Four, but I have also taught in Year One and Reception.

 This blog contains teaching ideas, printables, curriculum, lessons, and activities for your classroom!
 Make sure to visit often to see the latest blog!